 Aircraft and Artifact Displays

-- 8 galleries of artifacts from World War I to present day including Marines in Space and Women Marines
+- 8 galleries of artifacts from World War I to present day including Marines in Space, Medal of Honor Recipients and Military Working Dogs.

 - One of the world’s finest collections of Marine Aviation patches.